rcap107/rcap107/README.md

 Hello!
 I'm Riccardo Cappuzzo (@rcap107).
-I hold a PhD in Computer Science on the subject of "Deep Learning Models for Tabular Data Curation".
+I am a postdoctoral researcher at Inria Saclay and Dataiku.
+I am working on methods for generating embedding representations of tabular data, and their use in prediction tasks.

-I work mostly with Python and its data science libraries (Pytorch, Pandas, Numpy).
+I work mostly with Python and its data science libraries (Pytorch, Pandas, Numpy, scikit-learn).

 I am interested in word embeddings, graph embeddings, graph neural networks and how they can be applied to data curation tasks.